codacy/codacy-rubocop/docs/description/Lint_DuplicateSetElement.md

-Checks for duplicate literal, constant, or variable elements in Set.
+Checks for duplicate literal, constant, or variable elements in Set and SortedSet.

 # Examples